 I re-joined Macquarie in the 2018 Graduate Program after completing an internship in the 2016/17 Summer Intern Program.
 I’m in the human resources program and my first rotation was through the Graduate Recruitment Team.
 This meant that I got to see first-hand how the process works from the employer’s perspective.

 From submitting your application through to the offer stage, in my view there are five key moments in the graduate and intern recruitment process that help a potential employer like Macquarie build an impression of you.
 Here are my tips for success throughout each of the key moments.

 Stage 1: your online application

-- Think outside the box - consider a range of roles outside of what you think you should do with your degree.
-During my time here, I have learnt that Macquarie values diversity of thought and your degree will equip you with transferable skills that can be applied in non-traditional roles.
+- Think outside the box - consider a range of roles outside what you think you should do with your degree.
+During my time here I have learnt that Macquarie values diversity of thought and your degree will equip you with transferable skills that can be applied in non-traditional roles.

 Stage 2: your psychometric assessment

 Macquarie’s psychometric assessment examines both behavioural preferences and cognitive ability.
 You will be sent a link via email and be able to complete the assessment online within 48 hours.
 The behavioural assessment is untimed and will examine preferences and ways of working.
 The cognitive assessment will assess the areas of numeric, verbal and abstract reasoning.
 It is best to give yourself 1 – 1.5 hours including practice time.
 If you are successful in later stages, you will be asked to sit a verification assessment.
 A verification assessment is a shortened version of the cognitive test taken under supervised conditions to ensure you are responding in a similar way.
 My tips for the assessment:

 - Practice is important - your email invitation will include a link to practice questions which I recommend you do.
 It’s also helpful to brush up on your basic maths skills e.g. percentage change, reading graphs, ratios.